An Essential Guide to St. Petersburg

 Situated on the Baltic Sea, St Petersburg is an impressive Russian port city.
 Its ornate architecture, grand museums and UNESCO World Heritage status make St Petersburg Russia’s cultural capital.

 While holidaymakers might not immediately feel drawn to the city, St Petersburg has so much to offer the discerning traveller.
-Forming part of a Baltic cruise holiday, your stopover in this lavishly-built city should be treasured, as it provides a unique opportunity to experience an entirely new culture, and see some of the world’s finest buildings.
+Forming part of a Northern Europe cruise holiday, your stopover in this lavishly-built city should be treasured, as it provides a unique opportunity to experience an entirely new culture, and see some of the world’s finest buildings.

 Where is St. Petersburg?